migleapa/AML-Patient-Profiling-Using-Unsupervised-Clustering/README.md

 •	Kaplan-Meier survival probabilities were computed, and survival plots were generated using the survminer R package (version 3.7.0). [[R code]](https://github.com/migleapa/AML-Patient-Profiling-Using-Unsupervised-Clustering/blob/main/Kaplan-Meier%20survival%20analysis.Rmd)<br>

 Survival model validation:<br>
-•	The survival prediction model was validated using the external dataset for trancriptomic and phosphoproteomic markers.<br>
+•	TThe survival prediction model was validated using external transcriptomic and phosphoproteomic datasets.<br>
-•	The initial dataset's marker values were averaged to define classification thresholds for patient groups.
-These thresholds were then applied to classify new patients from external datasets based on their marker expressions.<br>
+•	Averaged marker values from the initial dataset were used to define classification thresholds.<br>
+•	These thresholds were applied to classify new patients based on their marker expressions.<br>
-•	Kaplan-Meier survival analysis was performed again on this new set of classified patients to assess survival differences between the newly classified groups.<br>
+•	Kaplan-Meier survival analysis was performed on the newly classified groups to evaluate survival differences.<br>

 ## Results